AI Assistant for Mac

 Screenshots fire when you ask, not continuously.
 Combined with the accessibility tree for precise element targeting.

-Voice and agent modes
+Voice and Outcome Workbench

-Tutor mode
+Tutor mode and Ability Map

 Workflow examples